sourcehut-mirrors/chawan/doc/terminals.md

 ## Queries

 Queries are preferred to hardcoded terminal descriptions because they are forward-compatible.
-Chawan sends the following queries on startup:
+On startup, Chawan queries:

 * Whether the terminal has true color, with XTGETTCAP rgb.
 * The default background, foreground, and 16 ANSI(-ish) colors with